SamueleD98/assignment_1/README.md

   - Point.msg: It is the message representing a 2D point
 - ontology --> .owl files
   - map1.owl: ontology as described in the assignment
-- scripts --> python scripts for the ROS nodes
+- scripts --> python scripts for the ROS nodes (described below)
+  - state_machine.py
+  - robot_state.py
+  - ontology_interface.py
+  - scanner.py
+  - planner.py
+  - controller.py
 - srv --> services' structure
   - GetPose.srv: It defines the request and response to get the current robot position
   - SetPose.srv: It defines the request and response to set the current robot position